IRSAAtUMn/RWorkshop18/docs/07-rmark.md

 Indirectly, R Markdown also helps with the other issues.
-Having the whole analysis from raw data to scientific findings publicly available --- as many scientific journals now require --- tends to make you a lot more careful in doing the analysis.
+Having the whole analysis from raw data to scientific findings publicly available --- as many scientific journals now require --- tends to make you a lot more careful and a lot more thoughtful in doing the analysis.

 #### Business and Consulting